Tariff code lookup

 Step 1 – Find your chapter

-To determine your tariff code, we’ll be looking at Schedule 1 of the South African Customs and Excise Act.
+To determine your tariff code, we’ll look at Schedule 1 of the South African Customs and Excise Act.

 This Schedule is divided into sections which are subdivided into chapters.
 Click the button below to consult the Schedule 1 Chapter Index and determine which sections and chapters may be relevant to your goods.